- Introduction: Your Child’s Birth Certificate

 This information is used by the Vermont Department of Health to monitor the health of newborns, to evaluate prenatal and childbirth programs, and to track annual vital statistics.
 If you are a resident of another state, this information may be shared with that state’s Department of Health for similar public health uses.
 Otherwise, this demographic and medical information is confidential.
 It will be entered into the Health Department’s statistical file and will not appear on your child’s birth certificate.

-FATHER’S NAME AND OTHER INFORMATION: If the mother does not wish to identify the baby’s father, she is not required to do so.
-If the parents are not married, no record of the father will be entered until both parents complete a Voluntary Acknowledgement of Parentage, or a court or agency has established paternity.
+FATHER’S OR PARENT'S NAME AND OTHER INFORMATION: If the mother does not wish to identify the baby’s father, she is not required to do so.
+If the mother is married or in a civil union, then only her spouse or civil union partner may be entered on the birth certificate.
+If the mother is neither married nor in a civil union the biological father may be entered on the birth certificate, but only after both parents complete a Voluntary Acknowledgment of Parentage, or a court or agency has established paternity.
 The form must be signed and both signatures witnessed.

 Filing a Birth Certificate